Search

 Build-up on bath towels is a common problem that affects the look, feel, and performance of your towels.
-This article shows you how to remove bath-towel build-up as well as how to prevent it from happening in the first place.
+This article shows you how to deep clean and remove bath-towel build-up as well as how to prevent it from happening in the first place.
 Follow this advice for fluffy, soft, absorbent towels.

 How to Prevent Build-Up and Maintain Soft, Absorbent Towels

 Nothing ruins a good bath towel like build-up.
-Over time, your favorite towel goes from soft, fluffy, and absorbent to matted, scratchy, and uncomfortable.
+Despite regular washing, your favorite towel goes from soft, fluffy, and absorbent to matted, scratchy, and uncomfortable.
 Even high-quality luxury bath towels accumulate build-up, which diminishes their look, feel, and absorbency.
-Common culprits that lead to build-up include hard water, dryer sheets, your choice of detergent, and even your washing machine.
+Common culprits that lead to build-up include hard water, dryer sheets, detergent residue (especially powdered detergent), and even your washing machine.

 Easy Steps to Remove and Prevent Towel Build-Up

-The good news is, bath towel build-up is a problem that can be solved, and sometimes even avoided altogether.
-The towel gurus at Fine Linen and Bath and the laundry pros at Heritage Park Laundry Essentials are here to help you identify common causes of build up; set up a laundry and care routine that keeps towel build-up at bay; and offer simple steps for reviving and refreshing your towels with common household items including vinegar and baking soda.
+Fortunately, bath towel build-up is a problem that can be solved (and possibly avoided altogether).
+The towel gurus at Fine Linen and Bath and the laundry pros at Heritage Park Laundry Essentials are here to help you identify common causes of build up; set up a care and laundry routine that keeps towel build-up at bay; and offer simple steps for reviving and refreshing your towels with common household items including vinegar and baking soda.

 Common Causes of Towel Build-Up and How to Fix Them Fast